chrisfalter/DataScience/README.md

 # DataScience
 ## Why You Might Be Interested in This Repository
 This repository holds the lessons I've learned as I've explored various sub-disciplines of data science (Python, R, statistics, neural network programming, etc.).
-I am microservices architecture project for the VA, but I never stop working on my data science craft.
-I hope you learn something useful as you read about my adventures.
-Enjoy!
+I am working on a microservices architecture project for the VA, but I never stop working on my data science craft.

+I hope you learn something useful as you read the code and discussions in the topics below.
 ## Topics
 * [Python](https://github.com/chrisfalter/DataScience/tree/master/Python)
 * [Network science](https://github.com/chrisfalter/DataScience/tree/master/NetworkScience)